mgoellnitz/trackdown/README.md

 and it now is part of the latest nightly builds.
 Interoperation with trackdown could not be tested so far.

-## PUSH trackdown branch on initialization

-*1.0*

-When used with a special trackdown branch, this branch should be automatically pushed to the upstream repository to setup linkable of the remoe and local branches.

 ## ROADMAP should show percentage for issues already started (resolved)

 *1.0*